Why Aren't I in Florida Yet?

 Two things happened—almost at once.

-My adult son lived in Brooklyn in an apartment working in Manhattan.
+My adult son lived in Brooklyn in an apartment and worked in Manhattan.
 He had a next-step dream, also.
 He envisioned one day working in Miami's financial district.

 The moment of the events felt like divine timing.

 We witnessed my daughter's move.
-Better yet, she and her friends hauled stuff out of our house we were not taking to Florida.
+She and her friends hauled stuff out of our house that we would not take to Florida.
 My Pennsylvania house had been partly emptied, with little effort on my part.

-These were not profound words, but as I reread them, they could have been speaking to me about my long-anticipated move to Florida.
+These were not profound words, but as I reread them, they also spoke to me about my move to Florida.

 There are two ways to see life: the local situation and the broader picture.